 For more immediate access to Euclid, check out the online copy of Euclid’s elements, put together by a very generous mathematician.
 This copy contains the entire Elements in English, plus Java applets demonstrating many of the concepts.

 New York Carver has a very nice, brief introduction to the geometry behind the Gothic movement.

 Until the advent of computer aided design, architects and builders used the ancient methods of drawing intersecting arcs and lines using a pair of compasses and a straight-edge (ruler); the same techniques would have been familiar to medieval Cathedral architects and master masons.
 A few years ago I found a nice, practical book for drafts-people, originally published in 1912: The Art of Mechanical Drawing.

-William A. Radford’s Cyclopedia of Construction, Volume 2, published in the early 1900s, seems to have diagrams and instructions walking through how to construct several Gothic decorative elements.
-I’ll update this page once my copy arrives.
+William A. Radford’s Cyclopedia of Construction, Volume 2, published in the early 1900s, has diagrams and instructions walking through how to construct several Gothic decorative elements.

 A huge thank-you to everyone who has sent me references to drafting texts and web pages that cover the basics of the Ogee curve and other Gothic elements.